 The following are the advantages which are listed below:

 - The company’s dependence on outside debt is reduced.

-- The company is free to use the funds for as long as it needs while in case it opts for taking outside loans it will need to repay it after a certain fixed period of time.
+- The company is free to use the funds for as long as it needs, while in case it opts for taking outside loans, it will need to repay it after a certain fixed period.

 - It shows the trust of the investors in the company and thus increases its credibility.

 - Unlike in the case of debt financing, the investors need not be paid fixed income every year.
 A company can pay dividends according to its financial condition.

 - There is freedom for the company to use the funds as per its goals without any restrictions.

 The following are the disadvantages which are listed below:

 - The dividend that the company pays is not a tax-deductible expense.